donald-f-ferguson/W4153-Hello-World-FastAPI/README.md

 - I chose Ubuntu Linux.
 - You can use the default VPC but create a new security group.
 - Make sure you enable remote access.
+- Create a new key pair and save the .pem file somewhere safe.
 - When EC2 instance is running, connect to it by selecting the instance and then the connect menu option.
 Use the default connection manager.